 Universities and colleges

-How are MVP clients processed?
+How are CSR clients processed?

 Clients are matched with organizations according to their interests, availability, skills, and based upon the restrictions of the criminal offense

-MVP staff monitor client progress and reports to the courts when the assigned hours are completed
+CSR staff monitor client progress and reports to the courts when the assigned hours are completed

 Organization participation criteria: